worldyne/dsc-2-21-08-bayes-theorem-seattle-ds-career-040119/README.md

 ## The LIKELIHOOD

 $P(B|A)$ in our bayesian equation is the likelihood. it shows the probability of a patient being alcoholic , GIVEN that he has a liver disease.
 It’s not a probability, but it is **proportional** to a probability.
 The likelihood of a hypothesis (B) given some data (A) is proportional to the probability of obtaining B given that A is true.
-Since a likelihood isn’t actually a probability it doesn’t obey various rules of probability.
-For example, likelihood need not sum to 1.
+However, since a likelihood is not actually a probability, many of the rules that apply to probability don't necessarily apply to a likelihood.
+An example of that is that likelihood doesn't need to sum up to 1.

-A critical difference between probability and likelihood is in the interpretation of what is fixed and what can vary.
-In the case of a conditional probability, P(A|B), the hypothesis is fixed and the data are free to vary.
-Likelihood, however, is the opposite.
-The likelihood of a hypothesis, $L(Hypothesis|Data)$, conditions on the data as if they are fixed while allowing the hypotheses to vary.
+Another important difference between likelihood and probability is the fact that when looking at a conditional probability, L(D|H), the hypothesis is treated as "fixed" and the data can vary.
+When talking about a likelihood, the situation is exactly opposite, with L(H|D) meaning that the data is fixed and the hypothesis can vary.

-The distinction is hard to grasp at first,.

->For conditional probability, the hypothesis is treated as a given and the data are free to vary.
-For likelihood, the data are a given and the hypotheses vary.

 ## The Posterior Probability